varshax11/MedFund-AI-Powered-Medical-Crowdfunding-with-Blockchain/README.md

 ```

 2. **Environment Setup**:
-Create a `.env` file in the project root:
+Create a `.env` file in the project root and add the following values:
+*(Replace with your actual credentials!)*

 ```env
 # Database Configuration
 DATABASE_URL=postgres://username:password@localhost:5432/medical_fund_db